Cameron McVey: CirKus

-In 2006, McVey (under the name Burt Ford) along with Neneh Cherry, Matt Kent (aka Karmil) and Lolita Moon released the album Laylow, as a band called CirKus.
+In 2006, McVey (under the name Burt Ford) along with Neneh Cherry, Matt Kent (a.k.a.
+Karmil) and Lolita Moon released the album Laylow, as a band called CirKus.
 In 2008, CirKus (with the same line-up) released their second album Medicine.

 Personal life

 In 1983, McVey fathered a son, Marlon Roudette, with Vincentian artist and designer Vonnie Roudette.

 McVey met Neneh Cherry in 1987 at Heathrow Airport while they were en route to Japan as fashion models as part of London Designer Ray Petri's Buffalo Posse.
 The couple married in 1990; they have two daughters, singers Tyson, born in 1989 (also known as Lolita Moon), and Mabel.
 The family lived throughout Europe.
-In 1993, they moved near Málaga, Spain and lived there until 1999.
+In 1993, they moved to near Málaga, Spain, and lived there until 1999.
 Briefly in 1995, they lived in Brooklyn, New York, where they had purchased a home in the Park Slope neighbourhood.
 Soon after moving in, the couple were held up at gunpoint and robbed by a teenage bandit.
 They headed back to London's Primrose Hill.
 Eventually they migrated to Cherry's native Hässleholm, Sweden, living in the same schoolhouse-turned-home where Cherry was raised (featured in the Homebrew album's artwork).